Graphing Simple Rational FunctionsGraph the rational functions in... | Channels for Pearson+

 Dominant Terms

-Dominant terms in a rational function are those that dictate the behavior of the function as x approaches infinity or negative infinity.
-For y = 1/(x − 1), the dominant term is 1/x, which influences the horizontal asymptote and the end behavior of the graph.
-Understanding dominant terms helps in sketching the graph and predicting its long-term behavior.
+Dominant terms in a rational function are those that determine the end behavior of the graph.
+For y = 2x/(x + 1), the dominant term is 2x/x, which simplifies to 2, indicating the horizontal asymptote.
+Analyzing dominant terms helps predict how the function behaves as x approaches infinity or negative infinity, crucial for sketching the graph accurately.

 Recommended video: